Drag-On/novelist/README.md

 Given all these dependencies are in place, you should be able to build novelist using the provided CMake script.

 ## Project Structure
 The project consists of a barebone launcher application which loads shared libraries as plugins.
-Currently there is one such plugin, the "main" plugin which provides the main application window and much of the base functionality.
+Currently there are two such plugins, the "main" plugin which provides the main application window and much of the base functionality, and a plugin that integrates [LanguageTool](https://www.languagetool.org/) to provide spell and grammar checking.
 More plugins are planned.
 Additionally there is a shared "core" library, which provides much the functionality that can be used accross plugins.

 ## License
 Novelist is licensed under GPL-3.0.
 Please see the [license file](LICENSE).
 Note that the used external libraries might be licensed under different terms.